-The deadline for an exciting and unique poetry competition has been extended - to give you even more time to submit your entries.
+The deadline for an exciting and unique poetry competition has been extended for another week - to give you even more time to submit your entries.

 We have teamed up with the Off The Shelf literary festival to launch a new project designed to encourage youngsters across Sheffield to pick up their favourite book and have a good old read.

 Our competition challenges primary and secondary school pupils up to the age of 16 to submit videos of themselves performing a recital of their favourite poem or piece of prose by Michael Rosen, one of the most well-known figures in the children’s book world.

 Renowned for his work as a poet, performer, broadcaster and scriptwriter, Michael has been involved with over 140 books and anthologies, and was selected as the Childrens’ Laureate between 2007 and 2009.

 Some of his most celebrated works include 'Don't Put Mustard In The Custard', 'We're Going On A Bear Hunt' and 'The Zoo At Night' – but you can pick any section from any of his children's books and poetry collections to perform.

 Recitals can be made by individual students or a class as a whole.

 We have already received some entries, but we are extending the deadline into next week to give you and your school the chance to win some top prizes.

 Once all the entries are in a special judging panel from The Star and Off The Shelf will pick the top few candidates, and then Michael Rosen himself will choose the winner.

 And the winner will have plenty of reasons to celebrate as they will earn up to 30 books worth around Â£200 for their school from the kind people at Off the Shelf.